wal-g/wal-g/docs/Greenplum.md

 #### AO/AOCS deduplication age limit
 To control the maximum possible time starting from the initial upload of the AO/AOCS segment files for their reuse in the following backups, use the `WALG_GP_AOSEG_DEDUPLICATION_AGE_LIMIT`.
 Smaller values will result in AO/AOCS files being reuploaded more frequently, leading to larger backups, and vice versa.
 Default value is `720h` (30 days).

+#### PAX file size threshold (Cloudberry only)
+PAX is a Cloudberry-only table access method whose data, external TOAST and visimap files live under `<relfilenode>_pax/` directories.
+WAL-G handles PAX similarly to AO/AOCS: files above a configurable size go to a dedicated `paxfiles/` storage prefix where they can be deduplicated across backups; smaller files are packed into the regular tar stream.

+To control the minimal size of a PAX file (data, `.toast`, or `.visimap`) to be uploaded into the dedicated shared storage, use the `WALG_GP_PAXFILE_SIZE_THRESHOLD` setting.
+The higher this value, the bigger the size of a single backup and the smaller the size of the shared PAX storage folder.
+Default value is `1048576 (1MB)`.

+#### PAX deduplication age limit (Cloudberry only)
+To control the maximum possible time starting from the initial upload of a PAX file for its reuse in the following backups, use the `WALG_GP_PAXFILE_DEDUPLICATION_AGE_LIMIT`.
+When the limit elapses, the file is re-uploaded under a new storage key on the next backup; the previous object stays in `paxfiles/` until the backup that owns it is deleted.
+Smaller values therefore lead to more re-uploads and larger backups.
+Default value is `720h` (30 days).

 ### ``restore-point-list``

 Lists currently available restore points in storage.